-There are basically three types of distractions that cause a motor vehicle operator to divert their attention from properly operating motor vehicle.
-Visual distractions are the most common type of behavior that lead to distracted driving.
+Visual distractions are the most common type of behavior that leads to distracted driving.
 Basically stated, a visual distraction is anything that takes the driver's attention or eyes off the roadway.
 This is true even if it happens for a very short period of time.
-These types of distractions could include things as seemingly minor as looking for something in the car, attempting to change the radio station, looking at an accident or something else on the side of the roadway, checking your cell phone, looking at the console of the car or any other minor act or activity that will divert your attention from the road.
+These types of distractions could include things as seemingly minor as looking for something in the car, attempting to change the radio station, looking at an accident or something else on the side of the roadway, checking your cell phone, looking at the console of the car, or any other minor act or activity that will divert your attention from the road.

 Manual distractions are those that involve the driver taking their hands off the wheel.
-These are often times done in combination with visual distractions.
+These are oftentimes done in combination with visual distractions.
 These things might include eating or drinking in your motor vehicle, grabbing something from the backseat, attempting to adjust the radio or other controls on the car, or picking up your cell phone to either answer a call or look at a text.
-Some of these things might seem quite natural but in actuality they are distracted driving.
+Some of these things might seem quite natural but in actuality, they constitute distracted driving.

 Cognitive distractions are those that keep a driver's mind from being focused on driving.
 There are many things that can cause you to have a cognitive distraction.
 You might be worried about some issue at work, you might have had a fight with a spouse or child and/or revisiting that your head, might be daydreaming, you might be driving to a destination that you visit on a daily basis and start operating on autopilot without paying attention to some alternative route which you might be taking, you could be listening to the radio or a book on tape and become distracted for a short enough period of time that can cause an accident.

-If you or someone you know has been involved in some type of accident caused by distracted driver then you should contact one of our experienced Connecticut personal injury lawyers so that we can tell you what you should be doing and what you should not be doing.
-We will also be happy to provide you with our free e-book, or we can send you a physical copy of it, that will explain a great number of things to you so you can help to increase the value of your Connecticut accident or injury case.
-The book is free, the consultation is free, and all accident and injury cases are taken on a contingency fee basis and we advance the costs to develop your case so you do not have to pay any money unless and until your case is resolved.
+If you or someone you know has been involved in some type of accident caused by a distracted driver then you should contact one of our experienced Connecticut personal injury lawyers.
+After evaluating your case, we will tell you what you should be doing and what you should not be doing.
+The consultation is free and all accident and injury cases are taken on a contingency fee basis which means that we advance the costs to develop your case.
+You do not have to pay any money unless or until your case is resolved.

-Please be careful out there ensure this valuable information with your friends and loved ones.
+Please be careful out there and share this valuable information with your friends and loved ones.